Contents

 Line 3 registers the interrupt handler for the SIGINT signal (i.e., ctl-C).

-Lines 5-10 initialize the BCM2835 GPIO functionality.
-Briefly, it finds the GPIO peripherals offset and length within main memory and maps it to /dev/mem so it can be safely accessed within the program.
+so it can be safely accessed within the program.
 It then sets variables to the offsets of the various capability registers (e.g., GPIO or SPI).
 If initialization fails the program exits.
-The bcm_init() function will be described in more detail below.
+The bcm_init()

-Line 13 sets LEDPIN to the GPIO output function.
+to the GPIO output function.
 This allows the program to write values, HIGH or LOW, to the pin.
-The bcm_gpio_fsel() function will be described in more detail below.
+The bcm_gpio_fsel()

 This snippet implements the primary functionality of the program.
 Lines 2-10 blink the LED on and off.

-Lines 5 and 8 set the value of the LEDPIN by calling bcm_gpio_write() and setting the value of the pin to either LOW to turn the LED on, or HIGH to turn the LED off.
-LOW turns the LED off because the lead connecting BCM GPIO pin 17 to the LED is connected to the LED’s ground pin.
+turns the LED off because the lead connecting BCM GPIO pin 17 to the LED is connected to the LED’s ground pin.
 To get current to flow the pin must be set to 0 volts.
-Likewise, HIGH turns the LED off. bcm_gpio_write() will be described in more detail below.
+Likewise, HIGH

 Lines 6 and 9 cause the program to sleep for 500 milliseconds so the LED can be observed blinking.

-As the comment states, line 13 releases the GPIO resources obtained by bcm_init().
-This will also set the GPIO system back to a known state. bcm_close() will be described in more detail below.
+.
+This will also set the GPIO system back to a known state. bcm_close()

 This snippet defines the interrupt handler function.
-Lines 3 and 4 first turn the LED off, then release the GPIO resources obtained by bcm_init().
+Lines 3 and 4 first turn the LED off, then release the GPIO resources obtained by bcm_init()

 Controlling an LED - interacting with the BCM2835